Fire Safety FAQs

 1. c How often should FRAs be carried out?

 Up-to-date FRAs on all THH managed blocks have been completed to provide a basis for a large programme of fire safety works.
 The guidance states that once the identified works are completed, another assessment should be completed and that is the process we are following.
 We will complete FRAs on high rise blocks annually or when the works identified have been completed.
+The FRA usually states when the next assessment will be completed and this can be annually or two years based on the risk of the block.

 1. d Who are your qualified fire risk assessors, and are they part of a professional and registered body within the industry?